-Travelling in a 4×4 rooftop tent car can be an easy and inexpensive way to explore Namibia, not to mention it’s the most popular way to visit this African country.
-Some will enjoy 4×4 camping in Namibia as you will be so close to nature, hear the sounds of the night and have nice evenings sitting outside having a barbeque.
-Some will hate it as a little work is involved, for instance: the tent has to be put back up each morning if you are going to use the car that day, but it only takes about 10 minutes to do it.
+Traveling in a 4×4 rooftop tent car can be an easy and inexpensive way to explore Namibia, not to mention it’s the most popular way to visit this African country.
+Some will enjoy 4×4 camping in Namibia as you will be close to nature: game driving, hiking red dunes, catching the sounds of the night, and having nice evenings sitting outside.
+Some will hate it as it can get cold and sometimes a little work is involved; for instance: you’ll have to gather the tent each morning if you wish to use the car, although it only takes about 10 minutes to do it.

-Namibia is set-up for camping in a way that I never expected.
-Clambering up the ladder each night became our second home soon, and we loved the cosiness of our canopy.
-Need help with the Road Trip ITINERARY?
-Or you want to know how to spend your day in Sossusvlei?
-Or there are some things you need to know before travelling to Namibia?
+Namibia is set-up for camping in a way that we never expected.
+Clambering up the ladder each night became our second home soon, and we loved the coziness of our canopy.
+Learn more about 4×4 camping in Namibia from the article down below!

 What to expect

-Namibia is one of the easiest countries to camp.
+Namibia is one of the easiest countries to camp in.
 Places are remote, and you can drive hours without seeing another car or campsite.
-Usually, the campsites are spacious, in lovely settings, quite spotless, with a fire pit and nearby running water.
-Some of them have their own ablution facilities, electricity or a concrete table while some of them only have a fire pit and a dry toilet.
+Usually, the campsites are spacious, quite spotless, in lovely settings, with a fire pit and nearby running water.
+Some have their own ablution facilities, electricity, or a concrete table, while some only have a fire pit and a dry toilet.

 What to pack

-- Microfiber towels – They dry off quickly, are more absorbent, and they pack super small, ideal for travelling.
+We always use microfiber towels on our journeys as they dry off quickly, are more absorbent, and pack super small; ideal for traveling!

-- Trash bags – We used those to collect the waste.
-As a tip, throw your waste only the next morning, so you won’t be awakened in the middle of the night by unwanted quests seeking through your garbage.
+Buy trash bags before starting your 4×4 camping adventure, as those are much needed.
+As a tip, throw away the waste only in the mornings, so you won’t be awakened in the middle of the night by unwanted quests seeking through your garbage.

-- Large trash bags: Our intention was to keep our luggage into those bags and keep them in the trunk, but it was extremely unhandy.
+We intended to keep our luggage in large trash bags and store them in the trunk, but it was extremely unhandy.
 Other than that, our trunk got dusty on day 3, so we decided to keep the luggage on the backbench.
 We’ve just covered them when shopping in Swakopmund and Windhoek, and it was perfect.

-- Work gloves – very much appreciated undoing the tents in the morning, manipulating thinks in the trunk, in case of a puncture or any hard work involved in a 4×4 self-drive round trip.
+I am so happy we decided to pack some work gloves!
+We appreciate having them when undoing the tents in the morning, manipulating things in the trunk, in case of a puncture or any hard work involved in a 4×4 self-drive round trip.